 If your skin type is dry or sensitive, or you suffer from rosacea, eczema or dermatitis, then linoleic acid should be your new best friend.

 I believe all preventative treatments should be about maintaining the health of your skins cells, and have a particular focus on keeping the barrier function intact.

-My formulas are inspired by the skin’s natural structure, they contain lipids that are similar to those found in the skin, and have a physical structure similar to the skin’s barrier defense layers.
+My formulas are inspired by the skin’s natural structure, the Bio Lipid Complex contains linoleic acid and lipids that are similar to those found in the skin, and have a physical structure similar to the skin’s barrier defense layers.